 Zoho CRM software allows its users to build everlasting customer relationships.
 With this platform, you can convert more leads, engage with customers, and grow revenue.
 It's a completely unified solution that allows you to manage the end-to-end customer lifecycle.

 Zoho CRM Plus, on the other hand, acts as a unified customer experience platform.
 Its purpose is to help users deliver an outstanding experience to every customer across each stage of their lifecycle, converting them into brand advocates.
 This tool manages the customer experience across multiple channels while unifying all customer-facing teams in your business.

 Zoho CRM offers the features users need to conquer every stage of the customer journey.
 Features like deal contact and account management allow you to automate routine tasks so your sales team can build long-lasting relationships with clients.
-You can also generate new leads and manage them throughout the funnel with lead management, email marketing, A/B testing, and customer segmentation.
+You can also generate new leads and manage them throughout the funnel with lead management, mass email marketing, A/B testing, and customer segmentation.
 Businesses can also take advantage of Zoho's built-in help desk, meaningful insights, and ability to automate processes and rules.

 Zoho CRM Plus goes a step beyond the sales-centric features that the basic CRM offers.
 That's because this platform is more focused on the customer journey as a whole, as opposed to just the initial relationship developed in the initial sales process.
 CRM Plus offers features that are perfect for any customer-facing team, no matter what department they are within your company.

 This solution offers features that put customers at the center of everything your business does.
 This includes the use of Zoho's patented AI assistant Zia to predict business trends, suggest the best times to contact a customer, provide intelligent business dashboards, and more.
 CRM plus also allows you to take help closer to your customers through the use of a knowledge base, the ability to raise tickets, and chat directly with customer support agents.